 What do world renown ‘starchitect’ Renzo Piano, and internationally-accomplished engineering consultant Arup, have in common with a small, family-owned-and-operated systems integration company?
 Thanks in part to the EcoXpert Partner Program, all have heavily contributed to the development of one of the most advanced green buildings in Europe – and the very first building in Greece to earn a LEED® Platinum certification (Leadership in Energy and Environmental Design) – the Stavros Niarchos Foundation Cultural Centre (SNFCC).

 The truth is, this unlikely grouping of professionals is not so uncommon, and is a testament to a unique approach to addressing the technological needs of next-generation green buildings.
 In supporting local experts, who have relationships to trades and the agility to respond quickly to changing conditions, Schneider Electric is able realize it’s vision to provide interconnected energy and automation systems that are connected, sustainable, efficient, reliable, safe – and green.
-This approach is manifested in the 5-star award-winning EcoXpert™ program: a global network of the world’s leading system integrators and technology providers who are pioneering the future of intelligent buildings and the Internet of Things.
+This approach is manifested in the 5-star award-winning EcoXpert™ program: a global network of the world’s leading system integrators and technology providers who are pioneering the future of smart buildings and the Internet of Things (IoT).

 Completed in 2016, the SNFCC provides a new home to the National Library of Greece and Greek National Opera, while also giving new green space and parkland for the surrounding community.
 An onsite water treatment plant, over 1200 energy meters, 1.5 MW of solar PV generation and full control of HVAC are just some of the elements of the design specification for the facility, which aims to enforce strict limits on energy and water usage.